 This doesn't mean I won't someday… I mentioned I've dabbled with Angular; I still may need to for one client in particular.. or who knows in the future.
 But!…

-My speciality is WordPress in terms of the business I seek.
-Which might make sense as a) one of my core services is designing and building custom WordPress themes and b) I own and operate a WordPress themes marketplace.. and c) I have plans for a plugin or two.
+My specialty is WordPress in terms of the business I seek.
+This might make sense as a) one of my core services is designing and building custom WordPress themes and b) I own and operate a WordPress themes marketplace.. and c) I have plans for a plugin or two.

 We might throw in some jQuery in there too.
 It's not yet dead (yet). 😉